Tomyyy-1337/fileshare/README.md

 # File share
-Share files in local network or over the internet.
+GUI software to share files in local network or over the internet.

+Written in Rust using [Iced](https://github.com/iced-rs/iced).

 ### Run with
 ```